 The valley was highly appreciated by the Incas also because of its geographical and weather qualities.
 It was one of the main production places because of fertility of its soil.
 The valley is a place where the best Peruvian corn is cultivated!

 The Sacred Valley possesses an idyllic atmosphere inviting everybody to visit it and stay there.
-There can found several excellent Incan archaeological complexes such as Pisaq, Ollantaytambo, Chinchero or Moray as well as nearby pre-Incan salt mines of Salineras, etc.
+There can found several excellent Incan archaeological complexes such as Pisaq, Ollantaytambo ruins, Chinchero or Moray as well as nearby pre-Incan salt mines of Salineras, etc.

 Also, there are numerous marvelous colonial villages, many of them have been involved in rural and experience tourism projects offering visitors quite different experience.